Nash Equilibria, Regularization and Computation in Optimal Transport-Based Distributionally Robust Optimization: Numerical Experiments

 In the last experiment we assess the out-of-sample performance of various log-optimal portfolios with $d=10$ assets.
 To this end, we assume that the unknown true asset return distribution~$\P$ is lognormal and that its mean and covariance matrix coincide with the empirical mean and the Ledoit-Wolf covariance shrinkage estimator~\cite{ledoit2004well} corresponding to the 600 most recent monthly returns in the `$10$~Industry Portfolios' dataset from the Fama-French online data library.\footnote{\url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}} Our experiment consists of $1{,}000$ independent trials.
 In each trial we construct~$\hat \P$ as the empirical distribution on $100$ training samples from~$\P$.
 Different distributionally robust log-optimal portfolios are then obtained by solving the stochastic programming reformulation of~\eqref{eq:dro:portfolio} with the adaptive Golden Ratio Algorithm for different values of $\eps \in \{ a \cdot 10^b: a \in \{1, \dots, 10 \},\; b \in \{-4, \cdots, -1 \} \}$.
 The sample average approximation (SAA) portfolio is obtained similarly by setting~$\eps=0$.
 Finally, the out-of-sample performance~$\E_{Z\sim\P}[-\log(\inner{\theta}{Z}]$ of any fixed portfolio~$\theta\in\Theta$ is evaluated empirically by using $10^6$~test samples from~$\P$.
 Figure~\ref{figure:portfolio}\,(a) plots the out-of-sample performance of the distributionally robust portfolios as a function of~$\eps$ averaged across all $1{,}000$ trials.
 We conclude that one can indeed improve on SAA by accounting for distributional ambiguity.
 Figure~\ref{figure:portfolio}\,(b) visualizes the distribution of the out-of-sample performance (which reflects the uncertainty of the $100$ training samples) of the SAA portfolio and the DRO portfolio corresponding to~$\eps=10^{-2}$.
 The picture suggests that accounting for distributional ambiguity not only reduces the expected logarithmic disutility but also (significantly) reduces the dispersion of the disutility.
 The average (monthly) return of the SAA portfolio equals $0.85\%$, while that of the DRO portfolio corresponding to~$\eps=10^{-2}$ is given by~$0.90\%$.
 In addition, the average Sharpe ratio of the SAA portfolio amounts to $0.20$, while that of the DRO portfolio corresponding to~$\eps=10^{-2}$ evaluates to~$0.25$.

-\textbf{Acknowledgements.} This research was supported by the Swiss National Science Foundation under the NCCR Automation (grant agreement~51NF40\_180545) and under an Early Postdoc.Mobility Fellowship awarded to the first author (grant agreement P2ELP2\_195149).
+\textbf{Acknowledgements.} This research was supported by the Swiss National Science Foundation under the NCCR Automation (grant agreement~51NF40\_180545), and under Early Postdoc.Mobility Fellowships awarded to the first and second authors (grant agreements P2ELP2\_195149 and P500PT\_222215, respectively). \fi